jbeeko/TypeUp/README.md

 >
 ```

-This is a very simple example (a larger example is [here](#Appendix-I-Larger-Example)), and tooling support is still rudimentatary but already the advantage using FSharp as a data definition language can be seen.
+This is a very simple example (a larger example is [here](#Appendix-I-Larger-Example)), and tooling support is rudimentatary but the advantage using FSharp as a data definition language can be seen.
 For example a misnamed field results in
 ```
-Failure: Error in Ln: 7 Col: 5
+Error in Ln: 7 Col: 1
-Cityxx: Vancouver
+Cty: Vancouver
 ^
+Expecting: 'City:'
 ```

 and an out of range value results in:
 ```
-Failure: Error in Ln: 3 Col: 9
+Error in Ln: 3 Col: 9
 Number: 3670555555555555555555555
         ^
 Value was either too large or too small for an Int16.